What are the best Maui beaches, and which ones can you go to?

 - Hookipa Beach — windsurfing beach with big waves on Hana Highway 2 miles east of Paia

 - Slaughterhouse Beach — scenic hidden beach surrounded by cliffs

 Each of the above links will take you to a page with a lot more information about each Maui beach.

 Other Maui beaches in addition to those linked above:

-West side beaches not in above links (in order from north to south)
+West side beaches not in the above links (in order from north to south)